Australian Government Bureau of Meteorology

 Bingo Munjie 7 day forecast

-Today: The chance of fog in the early morning.
-Mostly sunny day.
-Light winds.
-Overnight temperatures falling to between 8 and 12 with daytime temperatures reaching 25 to 31.
+Today: Sunny.
+The chance of fog in the SW in the early morning.
+Winds NW/NE 15 to 20 km/h tending SE/SW in the early afternoon then tending NW/NE in the evening.
+Overnight temperatures falling to between 11 and 15 with daytime temperatures reaching 31 to 38.

 Forecast for Bingo Munjie (37.0113°S, 147.5693°E, 720m AMSL) Tue Wed Thu Fri Sat Sun Mon Summary